Shadowdrums/ShadowTEAM-sys-monitor/README.md

 - `rich`: A library for adding rich terminal text and styling.
 - `wmi`: Windows Management Instrumentation, providing access to system resources.
 - `time`: Standard Python time-related functions.
+- `OpenHardwareMonitor`: This is Software you will have to download in order to get device Temps.

 ### Linux and Raspberry Pi